DaoCloud/DaoCloud-docs/docs/en/docs/dce/scenario.md

 === "Multicloud Management"

-Multi-cluster and multicloud deployments have become the norm among users, and they hope to complete multicloud unified release and have the ability of cross-cloud disaster recovery and backup
+Multicluster and multicloud deployments have become the norm among users, and they hope to complete multicloud unified release and have the ability of cross-cloud disaster recovery and backup

 Involved modules: [Container Management](../kpanda/intro/what.md), [Multicloud Management](../kairship/intro/what.md), [Container Network](../network/intro/what-is-net.md), Edge Cloud Synergy, Xinchuang Cloud